Segment 29 of the Backpacker/AOL/ATC Tag Team Relay Hike< Back to Backpacking Main

 9/23/95- Jerry Robey, Doug Knowles, Mike Calabrese and Keith Patterson arrived about 4:30pm at PenMar

 At left is team 28 handing off to team 29.

-By Mike Calabrese.
+Park at the MD/PA border.
+Kristin & Sue of segment 28 got here earlier in the day so we did the handoff at 5pm on 9/23.
 Clouds all day gave way to beautiful sunshine by day's end.
 The westward view from PenMar is beautiful.
 We can't wait to get started early in the morning.

 "The weather is here, wish you were beautiful".
 9/25/95- A nice end of the day (compared to the beginning).
 Last night it started raining and did not stop until late this evening.
 Everyone and everything got soaked.
 The weather inside that tent that Jerry R and I used was worse than the outside.
 After cleaning up in the morning, Doug K and Mike C started off before the rest of us to get a head start.
 I think they had an appointment with a taxi own the road.
 After waiting about 30 minutes to start, we caught up with them in about 15.

-drinking coffee and Yukon Jack, and passing gas.
+With 13 miles ahead of us we started out on a grueling pace.
+Unfortionately, Jerry R & I dropped ace and Bill I didn't even make it to the end.
+We had a moving memorial for him by sitting around the campfire, drinking coffee and Yukon Jack, and passing gas.
 We pitched tents at Dahlgren and Charlie Johnson showed up about 5pm.
 He'll be with us till we finish at Harper's Ferry.

 Anyway, today we passed one thru-hiker, saw 2 whitetail deer, and swapped stories with one of the park rangers.
 "Peaceful, quiet".
 As I said, a good end to a tough day.
 As we rest our TIRED dogs and pray for no rain for tomorrow, we can only be glad that we only have 7.5 miles to hike tomorrow.
 Until next time...